FPF Faculty

 Future of Privacy Forum

-Tatiana Rice, CIPP/EU, serves as Senior Counsel with FPF’s U.S. Legislation team and leads FPF’s Biometrics workstream.
+Tatiana Rice, CIPP/EU, serves as Deputy Director with FPF’s U.S. Legislation team and leads FPF’s Biometrics workstream.
 In her role, Tatiana conducts research and analysis on legal and legislative trends relating to consumer data privacy, biometric technologies, and privacy enforcement on the federal and state levels.
 Read her full bio.

 Adam Towvim